Brake shoe: Bicycle rim brake

 This comprises a pair of rectangular open boxes which are mounted on the brake calipers of a bicycle and that hold the brake blocks which rub on the rim of a bicycle wheel to slow the bicycle down or stop it.

 Cataloguing

 There are different systems for the cataloguing of brake shoes.
 The most frequently used system in Europe is the WVA numbering system.

-Brake shoe for railroad cars

-A brake shoe can be put on the track to stop a moving car.
-The wheel rolls up to the tongue and then the brake shoe glides with the car on the track until it stops.
-They are also called rail skids or rail skates.